kira-gartzou-katsouyanni/kira-gartzou-katsouyanni.github.io/_pages/Brexit.md

 ---
 layout: archive
-title: "Globalisation, Brexit and the politics of place"
+title: "Globalisation and the politics of place"
 header:
   image: "Mansfieldmuseum5.JPG"
 permalink: /Brexit/